Simple Interest vs Compound Interest: Clear Examples (2026 Guide)

 - Some short-term loans and basic notes

-- Certain loan structures described as “simple interest” (but repayment still changes the balance)
+- Certain loan structures described as “simple interest” even though repayment still changes the balance over time

 Where compound interest shows up

-- Investments where gains are reinvested over time
+- Investments where gains are reinvested instead of withdrawn

 Common Mistakes People Make

-- Confusing APR and APY: APY includes compounding; APR typically doesn’t.
+- Confusing APR and APY: APY includes compounding; APR typically does not.
+See APR vs APY.

-- Ignoring time: A “small” rate difference can become huge over decades.
+- Ignoring time: A small rate difference can become a large dollar difference over decades.

-- Comparing returns without inflation: Real returns matter.
+- Comparing returns without inflation: Real returns matter, not just nominal balances.
 Use the inflation calculator.

 - Not checking compounding frequency: Daily vs monthly can change results slightly.